OpenMDAO/POEMs/POEM_005.md

 ### Discovery of Plugins on GitHub

-To make a github repository containing OpenMDAO plugins easily discoverable by users, the appropriate openmdao entry point group name(s) should be added as *topics* to the repository.
+To make a github repository containing OpenMDAO plugins easily discoverable by users, the appropriate openmdao entry point group name(s) should be added as *topics* to the repository after converting any underscores (`_`) to hyphens (`-`).
+This is necessary because underscores are illegal in github topic names and hyphens are illegal in entry point group names.
-This will allow users to search github by, for example, the `openmdao_components` topic and see any public repositories having that *topic*.
+Adding such a topic to a github repository will make that repository show up when someone searches github using the hyphenated entry point group name.

 # Implementation Details